 It’s always a good idea to check the quality of whatever it is you’re buying, no matter if it’s something simple like a new phone or if its a bigger investment like getting a car.
 When looking at a manufactured home’s condition, there are certain differences in comparison to checking out a permanent home.
-We’re here to help explain the differences and make sure that your manufactured home, no matter if its single wide, double wide or triple wide, will always be in the best condition possible.
+We’re here to help explain the differences and make sure that your manufactured home (also called a mobile home), no matter if its single wide, double wide or triple wide, will always be in the best condition possible.

 Even if you’re not expecting to find a manufactured home that is as solid as a permanent home, it doesn’t mean it needs to have a flimsy build.
 If the price seems like it’s too low, you should check for some kind of problem or external damage.
 It could be that a tree limb once fell on it or that it has a shoddy heating system.

 Whenever you’re going through a manufactured home for sale, you need to be as careful in checking the stability of the manufactured home’s structure as you would be in case of a brick and mortar or stick-built home.
 There are two critical components that you need to check, the walls and the roof.
 You shouldn’t expect anything less than the sturdiest of construction for these.